NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 We have two ingress connectors up and running, a BGP and a BMP one, so you could setup a BGP session with a routing daemon that speaks BGP, like `BIRD
 <https://bird.network.cz/>`_ or `FRR <https://frrouting.org/>`_, or even a
 session with a hardware BGP router.
-Likewise, you could set up a BMP session with one of these (although BMP support is limited at this point in time, still).
-If this is what you want you should read the :doc:`Configuration
-</config/introduction>` chapter of this manual and you should be able to set
+Likewise, you could configure a BMP stream from one of these.
+If this is what you want you should read the :doc:`Configuration </config/introduction>` chapter of this manual and you should be able to set that up.
-that up.

 To make things more snappy for our quick tour, we are going to use a tool that we have created, called ``bmp-speaker``.
 It can be installed with ``cargo``,